acyortjs/acyort/README.md

 # AcyOrt

 A Node.js blog tool powered by GitHub.

-You can write you blog on `GitHub issue` and publish it on `Your Own Domain` use `GitHub page`
+Write you blog on `GitHub issue`

 ## Feature